 The look I was going for on this tabletop was a bit of a weather gray look.
 Using the black wax and the white wax, I mixed the two in a plastic bowl to create a beautiful gray wax.
 I applied the gray wax in the same fashion over the whole top.
 This created just a hint of gray.

 Sealing The Wax Finish On The Farm Table Top

 Preparation Before Painting

-Before painting any surface you will need to clean it thoroughly.
+Before painting any surface, you will need to clean it thoroughly.
 The table had been painted prior, so the prep work is a bit different.
 The table had been painted with chalk-based paint and had a wax finish which is fine.
-The trick would be to remove as much of the wax as possible to make sure to get proper adhesion.
-You can paint over some waxes after they have fully cured, but I didn’t want to take that chance.
+The trick would be to remove as much of the wax as possible to get proper adhesion.
+You can paint over some waxes after fully curing, but I didn’t want to take that chance.
 The surface was first cleaned with White Lighting and rinsed with water.
 A light sanding over the painted surface removed most of the wax.
 One coat of the Driftwood covered the base of the chairs and farm table like a champ!
-One coat coverage is unheard of and most of my projects require two.
+One coat coverage is unheard of, and most of my projects require two.
 I’m super happy about this!
-Especially because I strongly dislike painting chairs.
+Especially because I’m not too fond of painting chairs.

 Adding Shadowing With Colored Wax

-Dixie Belle waxes are water-based, they can be used with their chalk mineral paint.
+Dixie Belle waxes are water-based and can be used with their chalk mineral paint.
 The black wax was applied in the insets of the legs and buffed with a soft cloth to create a shadowed effect.
 I blended the Drift Wood chalk mineral paint over the wax to create a blended look.
-Oh, this was too cool and I couldn’t wait to share my discovery.
+Oh, this was too cool, and I couldn’t wait to share my discovery.

 How about that cow art?
 I’m in L O V E with her!
-Get one too by CLICK HERE to purchase!
+Get one too by CLICK HERE to learn where to purchase!